Rugby union in Fiji

-Rugby union in Fiji is a popular team sport and is considered to be the national sport of the country.
+Rugby union is the most popular sport in Fiji.
+It is considered to be the national sport of the country.
 The sport was introduced to Fiji in the 1880s.
 Fiji is defined as a tier two rugby nation by World Rugby.
-The national team has competed at the Rugby World Cup and made it as far as the quarter finals.
+The national team has competed at the Rugby World Cup and made it as far as the quarter-finals.
 Their sevens team is also noted for their success, winning multiple Olympic gold medals, World Rugby Sevens Series and Rugby World Cup Sevens.

 Governing body

 Fiji Rugby Union (FRU) is the governing body for the sport.
 It was founded in 1913, and joined the IRB in 1987.
 It is divided into over 30 provincial unions.
 The Fiji Rugby Union is a member of the Pacific Islands Rugby Alliance (PIRA) along with Samoa and Tonga.
 The FRU was originally established as the Fiji Rugby Football Union, with the change in title coming about in 1963.
 The FRFU was formed in 1913 as the sport begun to grow.
 Fiji were awarded 'second tier' status by the International Rugby Board.

 By 1976, the union contained 750 clubs.

 For a number of years, Fiji rugby suffered from a degree of racial segregation - the Native Rugby Union was formed in 1915, but did not merge with the national union until 1945.